 How to choose a bakuchiol product

-The ingredient can be used to both prevent and help treat age-related skin issues, and could be a good option for anyone who’s looking to brighten their skin, fade pigmentation, and boost collagen production, Carqueville said.
+The ingredient can be used to both prevent and help treat age-related skin issues, and could be a good option for anyone looking to brighten their skin, fade pigmentation and boost collagen production, Carqueville says.
 You should always be applying SPF daily, but just like with retinol, when using bakuchiol, it's important to be mindful of sun exposure and apply sunscreen regularly, as it could make you more susceptible to burns.

 Most products have a concentration of 0.5 to two percent, though Carqueville recommends opting for a higher concentration.
 If you do notice any irritation, you should limit use to a few times per week.
-While studies have shown that the ingredient is more tolerable for skin, as with most ingredients, there's still a chance that your skin may react.
+While studies have shown that the ingredient is more tolerable for skin, as with most ingredients, there's still a chance that your skin may have a reaction.

-With that in mind, if you're hoping to start reaping the anti-aging benefits of retinol, without all the redness and flaking, we found six bakuchiol products that you can try.
+With that in mind, if you're hoping to start reaping the anti-aging benefits of retinol, without all the redness and flaking, we found 11 bakuchiol products that you can try.